Dekkonot/rbx-lua-types/readme.md

 # rbx-lua-types

-This project is meant to provide a consistent representation of Roblox's data types for things like a DOM... in pure Lua.
+This library is meant to provide a consistent representation of Roblox's data types for things like a DOM... in pure Lua.
 It is **not** meant to implement the entirety of Roblox's API.
 That task is monumental and well outside scope.

-This project contains an 'Instance' type that can be used as a representation for Roblox classes.
-No validation is done on members pushed or popped onto these classes, including the ClassName.

-This project also contains constructors and representations for various Roblox data types.
-These are not meant to emulate Roblox's implementations of the data types and are, again, only for the purposes of representation.

-The following Roblox data types are included in this project:
+Each datatype has one or more constructor that returns an instance of the type in question.
+The constructors used attempt to mimic one or more of Roblox's constructors, though given that Enums have no representation (yet) in this library, this isn't entirely possible.

+## Contents

+The [main module](src) returns a table with the following fields in it:

+- typeof
 - Instance
 - Vector3
 - Vector2